TBYD-SAC/MaxOne-Wiki/MaxOneOpen_Structural_CTOSummary.md

 This document is dual-governed:

 - [TBYD License v2.2](./v3.4-LIC-001_TBYD%20License%20v2.2.pdf) — applies to structural content and sovereign system replication
-- [Preview License Addendum A](./Preview-License-Addendum-A.md) — applies to public availability via this wiki
+- [Preview License Addendum A](./Preview-License-Addendum-A.md) — applies to public visibility via this wiki

 All content may be reused, forked, and verified in sovereign systems
 as long as structural integrity is preserved and monopolization is excluded.